Embedding dimensions of simplicial complexes on few vertices: Introduction and Statement of Results

-As with the Hanani--Tutte theorem ~\cite{Ch34,Tu70} for non-planar graphs, our proof of Theorem~\ref{thm:int} for non-embeddings shows there must exist disjoint simplices of $\S(\F)$ whose images overlap (see Lemma~\ref{lem:non-embedding}).
-As an example, suppose that $\F$ consists of all the $(d+2)$-subsets of $[2d+3]$, in which case $\S(\F)$ is the $d$-skeleton $\Delta_{2d+2}^{(d)}$ of the $(2d+2)$-simplex.
-The classical van Kampen--Flores theorem ~\cite{Fl33, Va32} is then recovered as an immediate corollary:
+As with the Hanani--Tutte theorem ~\cite{Ch34,Tu70} for non-planar graphs, our proof of Theorem~\ref{thm:int} in the case of non-embeddings shows that there are no \textit{almost embeddings} of $\Sigma(\F)$ into $S^d$, that is for any continuous map $f\colon \S(\F)\rightarrow S^d$ there are disjoint simplices of $\S(\F)$ whose images overlap (see Lemma~\ref{lem:non-embedding}).
+For example, suppose that $\F$ consists of all the $(d+2)$-subsets of $[2d+3]$, in which case $\S(\F)$ is the $d$-skeleton $\Delta_{2d+2}^{(d)}$ of the $(2d+2)$-simplex.
+As $\F$ is intersecting by the pigeonhole principle, Theorem~\ref{thm:int} recovers the classical van Kampen--Flores theorem ~\cite{Fl33, Va32} as an immediate corollary:

 \begin{theorem} [Van Kampen--Flores theorem] For any continuous map $f\colon\Delta_{2d+2}^{(d)} \rightarrow \R^{2d}$, there exist disjoint simplices $\sigma$ and $\tau$ of $\Delta_{2d+2}^{(d)}$ such that $f(\sigma)\cap f(\tau)\neq \emptyset$. \end{theorem}